UTokyo-FieldPhenomics-Lab/EasyIDP/README.md

 1. Clip ROI on GeoTiff Maps (DOM & DSM) and Point Cloud.
 2. Backward Projection ROI to original images.

+This project tried to use packges based on pure-python, instead of installing some heavy packages (Open3D, OpenCV) and hard to install packages (GDAL dependices) for one or two individual functions.
+This may cause efficiency loss and differences in coding habit.

 ## <div align="center">Documentation</div>